harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 ## Verify Azure Identity Binding

-The setup and configuration can be verified by consulting the logs from the *NMI* and *MIC* pods that were deployed to your cluster’s `default` namespace.
+The setup and configuration can be verified by consulting the logs from the *NMI* and *MIC* pods that were deployed to your cluster's `default` namespace.
 As mentioned during the article, the *MIC* is responsible for attaching Azure Identities to Pods.
-So that’s the first resource you should look at.
+So that's the first resource you should look at.

-In the case of misspelling something, you’ll find errors in the *MIC’s log*.
+In the case of misspelling something, you'll find errors in the *MIC's log*.
 However, if you configured everything correctly, logs will show messages similar to

 ```
 'binding applied' Binding demo_aad_identity_binding applied on node aks-default-00000000-2 for pod sample-pod-000000000-0000